 - Journal is called the original book of entry because the transaction is recorded first in the journal.
 Ledger, on the other hand, is called the second book of entry because the transaction in the ledger is transferred from journal to ledger.

-- In a journal, the entry is recorded sequentially, meaning the entry is recorded as per the happenstance of the transaction.
-In ledger, the entry is recorded account wise.
+- In a journal, the entry is recorded sequentially, i.e., as per the happenstance of the transaction.
+In the ledger, the entry is recorded account wise.

 - The act of recording into the journal is called journaling.
 The act of recording into the ledger is called posting.

 - In a journal, the narration is a must because otherwise, the entry would lose its value.
-In ledger, the narration is optional.
+In the ledger, the description is optional.

-- In a journal, there is no need of balancing.
-In ledger, balancing is a must at the end of the period.
+- In a journal, there is no need for balancing.
+In the ledger, balancing is a must at the end of the period.

-Understanding journal and ledger is of utter importance.
-If you can understand journal and ledger well, the rest of the accounting would seem very easy to you because you would be able to connect why an account is being debited and what another is being credited.
+Understanding the journal and ledger is of utter importance.
+If you can follow both well, the rest of the accounting would seem very easy to you because you would be able to connect why an account debits and what other credits.

-This has a been a guide to the top differences between Journal vs Ledger.
-Here we also discuss the Journal and Ledger differences with examples, infographics, and comparison table.
+This article has been a guide to Journal vs. Ledger.
+Here we discuss the top differences between them along with infographics and comparison table.
 You may also have a look at the following articles for gaining further knowledge in Basic Accounting –